 - British Airways

-- Cathay Pacific (and its low-cost subsidiary Dragonair, soon to be renamed Cathay Dragon)
+- Cathay Pacific ((and its low-cost subsidiary Cathay Dragon))

 - Japan Airlines